What is the anticipated timeline for the project?

 Who will be eligible to live in the student housing?

-Currently enrolled students only are eligible to live in campus housing.
-This includes undergraduates and graduate students.
+Currently enrolled undergraduate and graduate students are eligible to live in UC Berkeley's campus housing.

-In developing our plans for campus housing, we have the goal of increasing both the number of beds and the housing options for continuing students (i.e., non-freshmen) and for graduate and professional students.
-This project is ideal for helping to meet those objectives.
+In developing our plans for student housing, we have the goal of increasing both the number of beds and the housing options for continuing students (i.e., non-freshmen) and for graduate and professional students.
+The People's Park Housing project is ideal for helping to meet those objectives.

-Once constructed, this project will create new campus housing for over 1,000 sophomores, juniors, and seniors.
+Once constructed, the new student housing at People's Park will create new beds for more than 1,100 sophomores, juniors, and seniors.
 These students overwhelmingly request campus apartments, and our existing supply is insufficient to meet the demand.
 Accordingly, every unit in the student housing built at People's Park will be apartment-style.

 Who will be eligible to live in the supportive housing?